 - For high school graduates: An admission decision can be determined before high school graduation.
 However, if admitted to CU Denver, a final official high school transcript with a graduation date will be required.

 - For high school equivalency exam recipients: Students who did not graduate from high school are required to have a copy of their high school equivalency exam test scores and certificate sent directly from the certifying agency to the CU Denver Office of Undergraduate Admissions.
-High school equivalency exam scores and ACT or SAT scores are the basis for the admission decision.

 - Scores reported on official high school transcripts are considered official test scores.
 Otherwise, please request test score reports from the offices listed below: